 The Los Alamos Ranch School emphasized both physical and mental growth.
 Pond also wanted the young boys to be free of female influence and to improve their health away from the polluted urban areas of the rapidly growing United States.
 To manage the school, he hired A.J.
 Connell, a forest ranger and Boy Scout leader who had traveled from New York to New Mexico looking to improve his health and never left.
 Connell emphasized discipline, integrating the school with the Boy Scouts.
 The local troop, Los Alamos Troop 22, became the first mounted Boy Scout troop in the country.
 Connell also emphasized academic preparation, recruiting young graduates of elite eastern colleges to come teach at the new school.
 The students came from predominantly wealthy families, and spent their time on community service projects, sporting activities, and classical study.

 The Los Alamos Ranch School lasted for twenty-five years, and educated over 200 boys.
 On December 7, 1942, a letter arrived from Secretary of War Henry L. Stimson, announcing that the U.S. Army was taking over the school’s property in “the interests of the United States in the prosecution of the war.”
 For more information on the selection of the site and the Los Alamos Ranch School, see AHF and the Los Alamos Historical Society’s “Ranger in Your Pocket” programs on Los Alamos and the Hans Bethe House.
+For more on the displacement of local residents, click here.

 The Scientists of Los Alamos